Belgium: Sports

 Since the 1970s, sports clubs and federations are organized separately within each language community.
 The Administration de l'Éducation Physique et du Sport (ADEPS) is responsible for recognising the various French-speaking sports federations and also runs three sports centres in the Brussels-Capital Region.
 Its Dutch-speaking counterpart is Sport Vlaanderen (formerly called BLOSO).

 Association football is the most popular sport in both parts of Belgium; also very popular are cycling, tennis, swimming, judo and basketball.
 The Belgium national football team has been among the best on the FIFA World Rankings ever since November 2015, when it reached the top spot for the first time.
 Since the 1990s, the team has been the world's number one for the most years in history, only behind the records of Brazil and Spain.
-The team's golden generations with the world class players in the squad, namely Eden Hazard, Kevin De Bruyne, Jean-Marie Pfaff, Jan Ceulemans achieved the bronze medals at World Cup 2018, and silver medals at Euro 1980.
+With players like Jean-Marie Pfaff and Jan Ceulemans they won the silver medal at Euro 1980, while a team with Eden Hazard, Kevin De Bruyne, Romelu Lukaku and Thibaut Courtois won the bronze medal at World Cup 2018.
 Belgium hosted the Euro 1972, and co-hosted the Euro 2000 with the Netherlands.

 Belgians hold the most Tour de France victories of any country except France.
 They also have the most victories on the UCI Road World Championships.
-With five victories in the Tour de France and numerous other cycling records, Belgian cyclist Eddy Merckx is regarded as one of the greatest cyclists of all time.
+With five victories in the Tour de France and numerous other cycling records, Belgian cyclist Eddy Merckx is often regarded as one of the greatest cyclists of all time.
 Philippe Gilbert and Remco Evenepoel were the 2012 and 2022 world champions, respectively.
 Other well-known Belgian cyclists are Tom Boonen, Wout van Aert and Lotte Kopecky.

 Kim Clijsters and Justine Henin both were Player of the Year in the Women's Tennis Association as they were ranked the number one female tennis player.

 The Spa-Francorchamps motor-racing circuit hosts the Formula One World Championship Belgian Grand Prix.
 The Belgian driver, Jacky Ickx, won eight Grands Prix and six 24 Hours of Le Mans and finished twice as runner-up in the Formula One World Championship.
 Belgium also has a strong reputation in, motocross with the riders Joël Robert, Roger De Coster, Georges Jobé, Eric Geboers and Stefan Everts, among others.

 Sporting events annually held in Belgium include the Memorial Van Damme athletics competition, the Belgian Grand Prix Formula One, and a number of classic cycle races such as the Tour of Flanders and Liège–Bastogne–Liège.
 The 1920 Summer Olympics were held in Antwerp.
 The 1977 European Basketball Championship was held in Liège and Ostend.